 Dr. Mandar S. Jog, MD, FRCPC

-The Movement Disorders Centre (MDC), under the direction of Dr. Mandar Jog, is affiliated with the Department of Clinical Neurological Sciences and Department of Physiology and Pharmacology at London Health Sciences Centre in London, Ontario.
+The Movement Disorders Centre (MDC), under the direction of Dr. Mandar Jog, is affiliated with the Department of Clinical Neurological Sciences, Neuroscience, and Department of Physiology and Pharmacology at London Health Sciences Centre and University of Western Ontario in London, Ontario.
 MDC has been operating since 1998 and continues to grow its geographic reach, patient volume and research capacity.
-Our centre focuses on treatment of patients with neurological movement disorders, including Parkinson Disease, Dystonia, Tremor, Torticollis and many more.
-Working together as a cohesive unit, our team of physicians, nurses, researchers and technologists strives to bring our patients the highest possible level of care.
+Our centre focuses on treatment of patients with neurological movement disorders, including Parkinson Disease, Dystonia, Tremor, Torticollis and many related diseases.
+Our team of physicians, nurses, researchers and technologists strives to bring our patients the highest possible level of care.
 Our vision to become the pre-eminent global leader in movement disorders and our mission to work tirelessly to achieve this position are accomplished by focusing on the following five strategies:

 1. Clinical Care: To provide outstanding clinical care through local and outreach programs